mrtruongleo/bootable-macos-installer-creator/readme.md

 ![Preview](https://github.com/mrtruongleo/bootable-macos-installer-creator/blob/main/screen.jpg)

-This Kivy application allows you to create a bootable macOS installer for USB drives or hard disk partitions.
+This Kivy application allows you to create a bootable macOS/Windows installer for USB drives or hard disk partitions.
-The application requires macOS 11 or higher and a downloaded macOS installer with the `.app` extension.

 ## Features

 - Create a bootable macOS installer from a downloaded macOS installer.
+- Support create windows installer too.
 - Support for USB drives and HDD partitions.
 - User-friendly interface built with Kivy.
 - Simple app